 Not all hunting predatory behaviors are seen in all dogs.
 One or more of the tracking, stalking, pointing, herding/driving, attacking, killing and retrieving behaviors have been selectively augmented or even eliminated in certain dog breeds through the domestication process.
 These changes better fit specific breeds to their roles in the service of humans.
 In most breeds, the attack and kill sequence behaviors have been inhibited, while others enhanced.

 For instance, the Bloodhound has been selectively bred to be an expert tracker, and lives for scent -- he cares about little else.
-Sighthounds like the Afghan Hound and Greyhound, and many of the terriers, trigger more to movement than scent and rely on sight to track prey.
+Sighthounds like the Afghan Hound, Saluki, and Greyhound, and many of the terriers, trigger more to movement than scent and rely on sight to track prey.
 The former are racers that love the chase, while the latter react similarly to cats in their stalk-and-pounce techniques.

 Sheepdogs like Australian Shepherds employ the stalk, stare and chase to herd their wooly charges, but the final attack/kill sequence has been bred out.
 The behaviors of "hunting" breeds have been refined to those that only locate prey for the human hunter (pointers and setters), and those that bring it back once killed (retrievers and spaniels).
 Some dogs like Labradors have been bred with an exceptionally inhibited bite which promotes a "soft mouth" to keep the dog from damaging the game as it is retrieved.
 Conversely, some hunters like the Foxhound even today remain adept at attacking and killing prey.